-With the release of the curse of Strahd I have recently turned my thoughts to how I would go about running a gothic horror based campaign.
-Prior to getting in to tabletop RPG’s I was a big fan of video game rpg’s (weren’t we all) and the Warhammer Fantasy setting.
-What defined the best games, and the best accompanying fiction to go with them, was the emotions they evoked.
+With the release of the Curse of Strahd, I have recently turned my thoughts to how I would go about running a gothic horror based campaign.
+Prior to getting into tabletop RPG’s, I was a big fan of video game RPG’s (weren’t we all) and the Warhammer Fantasy setting.
+What defined the best games, and the best accompanying fiction to go with them was the emotions they evoked.
 Heroism, victory, self-righteousness these emotions are ten-a-penny in most games, but the ones that really stuck with me were the ones with genuine moments of horror and pathos.
-I’m not talking about fear, isometric rpgs are the wrong medium for jump scares and in most games the player is to far removed from his character to feel genuine fear.
+I’m not talking about fear, isometric RPGs are the wrong medium for jump scares and in most games the player is too far removed from his character to feel genuine fear.

-No I’m taking horror, that gut deep despair and disgust at the scene in font of you, un-tempered by a rush of adrenaline.
-Cast your mind back to Baldur’s Gate 2, the moment when you found Khalid’s brutalized corpse, and heard Jaheira’s gut clenching reaction to the murder of her husband.
+No, I’m taking horror, that gut deep despair and disgust at the scene in front of you, un-tempered by a rush of adrenaline.
+Cast your mind back to Baldur’s Gate 2, the moment when you found Khalid’s brutalized corpse and heard Jaheira’s gut clenching reaction to the murder of her husband.
 Those of us who had played through Baldur’s Gate with those two had formed bonds with them, just as we had with Minsk, and Khalid’s death genuinely upset me.
-The same applies to some of my favorite films like the Pianist, Shindler’s List or the Boy in the Striped Pajama’s, there are few to no jump scares, or gore, or obvious monsters, just the sickening horror associated with events so inhuman and so grotesque that they seem almost inconceivable.
+The same applies to some of my favourite films like the Pianist, Shindler’s List or the Boy in the Striped Pajama’s, there are few to no jump scares, or gore, or obvious monsters, just the sickening horror associated with events so inhuman and so grotesque that they seem almost inconceivable.

-With all of these suggestions there is a fine line between atmospheric and camp.
-There is nothing wrong with a black velvet table cloth, low lights and red candles (make sure everyone can see their character sheet though, and use LED candles, less of a fire hazard).
+With all of these suggestions, there is a fine line between atmospheric and camp.
+There is nothing wrong with a black velvet table cloth, low lights and red candles (make sure everyone can see their character sheet though and use LED candles, less of a fire hazard).
 However, emerging from another room in a full Dracula costume saved from last Halloween is campy, and the fangs make it hard to talk.
 But playing on your guests subconscious is no bad things, employ the tricks of stage and scene, there’s plenty of atmospheric horror movie soundtracks to be had, try to avoid the screeching strings ala Psycho and look for something that steadily builds tension.
-Element of costume are not entirely unwelcome, perhaps your players would consent to dressing on theme, something a little more gothic than they would normally wear.
+An element of costume is not entirely unwelcome, perhaps your players would consent to dress on a theme, something a little more gothic than they would normally wear.
 As a rule, us role-players love to dress up, so give them free reign.

-Normally I’m not a huge fan of props, the imagination has a budget that this lowly student can’t match, but given the limited number of magic items on offer in Strahd you could probably stretch to acquiring them.
-The Amulet of Raven kind or the hilt of the Sun Sword are all east to replicate after a few minutes on Etsy and make a nice little addition to the game, they players holding them have a physical object to carry around and it add to the theming.
+Normally I’m not a huge fan of props, the imagination has a budget that this lowly student can’t match, but given the limited number of magic items on offer in Strahd, you could probably stretch to acquiring them.
+The Amulet of Raven kind or the hilt of the Sun Sword are both easy to replicate after a few minutes on Etsy and make a nice little addition to the game, they players holding them have a physical object to carry around and adds add to the theming.
 As always a light touch is best, decking your living room out like Dracula’s shag pad will illicit more humor then dread.